How Many Valence Electrons Does Hydrogen Have

 Use In Industry

 Hydrogen has many uses in industry.
-It is vital in producing ammonia for fertilizers, which is crucial for growing food.
+It is vital in the production of ammonia for fertilizers.
+This process is crucial for growing food.
 Hydrogen is also used in refining oil.
 It helps remove sulfur from fuels, making them cleaner.
-Another important use is in the production of methanol, which is a key ingredient in many products.
+Another important use is in the production of methanol.
+Methanol is a key ingredient in many products.

 Industrial Application | Use of Hydrogen |